nefarius/ViGEm.github.io/docs/projects/DsHidMini/Roadmap.md

 # Roadmap

+!!! important "Getting migrated"
+    Since the project is now public on GitHub, new problems and feature requests will be recorded and discussed on the [issue tracker](https://github.com/ViGEm/DsHidMini/issues).
+This page might not be up to date until fully migrated.

 Rough road map with useful features (in no particular order):

 - [ ] Implement support for Navigation controller ⬇️